Economy of Barbados: Post-independence

-As one of the founding members, Barbados joined the World Trade Organization on 1 January 1995.
-Following the membership in the World Trade Organization (WTO), the Government of Barbados aggressively tried to make the Barbados economy fully WTO compliant.
-This led to collapse of much of the manufacturing industry of Barbados during the late 1990s in favour of many companies like Intel and others moving to lower cost Asian economies.
-During the late 1990s more companies started to become interested in Barbados' offshore sector, until it over took sugar as the new chief money maker.
+As one of the founding members, Barbados joined the World Trade Organization (WTO) on 1 January 1995.
+Following this, the Government of Barbados aggressively tried to make the Barbados economy fully WTO compliant.
+This led to the collapse of much of the manufacturing industry of Barbados during the late 1990s in favour of many companies like Intel and others moving to lower cost Asian economies.
+During the late 1990s more companies started to become interested in Barbados's offshore sector, until it over took sugar as the new chief money maker.
 In 1999–2000 the Organisation for Economic Co-operation and Development (OECD) "blacklist" was circulated with Barbados listed in error.
-The negative fallout stymied new investment into Barbados' offshore sector Barbados for near two years as Barbados authorities acted swiftly successfully proving that Barbados' economy was regulated sufficiently to ward off financial criminal activity and that it was not a "tax haven" as charged, but instead a low-tax regime.
+The negative fallout stymied new investment into Barbados's offshore sector for nearly two years as Barbadian authorities acted swiftly successfully proving that Barbados's economy was regulated sufficiently to ward off financial criminal activity and that it was not a "tax haven" as charged, but instead a low-tax regime.

-As the global recession hit in 2001, the offshore sector in Barbados slightly contracted further thereby making Tourism as the new chief money maker, after having earlier eclipsed manufacturing and sugar cane.
+As the global recession hit in 2001, the offshore sector in Barbados slightly contracted further, thereby making tourism the new chief money maker, after having earlier eclipsed manufacturing and sugar cane.
 The Government of Barbados further changed legislation to transform the Barbados economy into one which fosters investment.
-Leading to several new Hotel developments.
+This led to several new hotel developments.
 The government continues to try maintaining constraint from personal involvement in the Hotel activity and instead seeks private investment into the Barbados economy for future growth.

 Several large hotel projects like the Port Charles Marina project in Speightstown helped the tourism industry continue to expand in 1996–99, and more recently the new Hilton Hotel on Needhams Point, Saint Michael in 2005.

 Various firms from Wall Street in New York provide routine economic analysis of the Barbadian economy.
 This has included such firms as Standard & Poor's and Moody's.